Computed Tomography Angiogram (CT Angiogram)Skip to the navigation

 - A blood clot in the lungs (pulmonary embolism).

-- A narrowing of the veins in the leg (peripheral arterial disease).
+- A narrowing of arteries in the legs and in other parts of the body (peripheral arterial disease).

 - An abnormal pattern of blood vessels that may be a sign of a tumor.